zammad/zammad-user-documentation/basics/find-ticket.rst

 Finding Tickets
 ===============

-If you plan to work on tickets, you’d better know how to find ’em first.
+If you plan to work on tickets, you'd better know how to find them first.

 Read on to learn how to check for new tickets, and dig up old ones.